Doge So Cute Even A Gold Bug — Known For Bitcoin Bashing — Is In 'Love' | Benzinga

 Read Next: $1,000 Dogecoin Investment On Jan.
 1 Could Buy You A Tesla Model S — But Holding This Crypto Would Have Gotten You 4

 Benzinga's Take: While Schiff hasn't clarified, his support for Dogecoin, in all likelihood, is simply sarcastic.
-Bitcoin adherents have long clashed with Schiff over what they say is his invalid criticism of Bitcoin and the latter is likely using the Dogecoin rally as an opportunity to hit back at the supports of the world's apex crypt
+Bitcoin adherents have long clashed with Schiff over what they say is his invalid criticism of Bitcoin and the latter is likely using the Dogecoin rally as an opportunity to hit back at the supports of the world's apex cryptocurrency.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.